Oh dear, these chicken stuffed peppers are gooooooood.

 Spoon the filling into each of the baked peppers.
 Then top them with shredded cheese and bake in the oven until the cheese melts and everything is heated through — should be about 10 minutes.

-Pst, if you’d like to make these chicken stuffed peppers healthy – ier, you can use less the cheese or leave it out altogether!
+Pst, if you’d like to make this healthy – ier, you can use less the cheese or leave it out altogether!
 Or, you could go the opposite direction and stir some cream cheese into the mix.
 Chicken stuffed peppers cream cheese anyone?

 These low carb stuffed peppers are ridiculously delicious on their own, in all their cheesy glory.
 It’s one of those complete low carb meals — veggies, protein, and a tasty sauce.

-If you’d like to upgrade these chicken stuffed peppers, here are some toppings and sides to ponder.
-Chicken stuffed peppers low carb topping ideas:
+If you’d like to upgrade these, here are some toppings and sides to ponder.
+Stuffed peppers low carb topping ideas:

 - Parmesan crisps, everything’s better with crunchy cheese!